• Skip to primary navigation

 How to Deal with Parent Confrontations, Part 3

-Last updated on February 1, 2019 by Sozo Staff Leave a Comment
+Last updated on April 15, 2026 by The Studio Guide Staff Leave a Comment

 If you haven’t read Parts 1 and 2 in this series, those provide the background necessary for fully appreciating this segment.
 No matter how much we prefer to avoid conflict, the best way to resolve it is not to avoid it entirely or pretend it hasn’t happened: it’s to address the issue in a calm, professional manner.
 As much as having to deal with an angry parent isn’t on anyone’s favorite-things-to-do list, it is part of what we all signed up for.
 And through carefully responding rather than reacting, we can each grow toward resolving such issues in a positive way.
 Once you’ve shown empathy, gathered facts, and listened actively, you’ll be in a good place to respond appropriately.